sindresorhus/awesome-scifi/readme.md

 This is debatably science fiction.
 I mention it here because certain elements, like a lot of Gene Wolfe's works, are science fiction - for instance, the android-esque doll.
 This book is much more of a fantasy.
 I love it, but it's a bit weird in places.
 If you like Gene Wolfe, read it. - [@RichardLitt](https://github.com/RichardLitt)

-> There Are Doors is the story of a man who falls in love with a goddess from an alternate universe.
-She flees him, but he pursues her through doorways-interdimensional gateways-to the other place, determined to sacrifice his life, if necessary, for her love.
+> _There Are Doors_ is the story of a man who falls in love with a goddess from an alternate universe.
+She flees him, but he pursues her through doorways—interdimensional gateways—to the other place, determined to sacrifice his life, if necessary, for her love.

 ### Drama